coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] Log in as user button
+- [ ] Gray out messages tab when using pubkey login
 - [ ] Collapse relaycard and relaycardsimple?
 - [ ] Create my own version of nostr.how and extension explanation
-- [ ] Make new notes thing fixed position
+- [ ] Make new notes thing on feeds fixed position

 - [ ] Review sampleRelays, seems like we shouldn't be shuffling
 - [ ] Go over onboarding process, suggest some good relays for newcomers